shizmob/arcade-docs/igs/boards.md

 ```

 **Notes:**
-* BIOS can be accessed via Ctrl+D at boot-up
+* BIOS can be accessed via Ctrl+D at boot-up during the black BIOS splash screen.

 ### E2100
 **Motherboard:** Advantech DES-BT01